Friedrich Sertürner: Biography

-Friedrich Wilhelm Adam Sertürner was born to Joseph Simon Serdinner and Marie Therese Brockmann on 19 June 1783, in Neuhaus, North Rhine-Westphalia (now part of Paderborn).
-After his parents died, he became a pharmacist's apprentice in Paderborn.
+Sertürner was born, the fourth of six children, to Joseph Simon Serdinier and Marie Therese Brockmann on 19 June 1783, in Neuhaus, Holy Roman Empire (now part of Paderborn).
+The family may have had origins in Sardinia.
+His father called himself an architectus, serving surveyor and engineer to the prince bishop.
+After his father died, he became a pharmacist's apprentice at the Cramersche Hofapotheke in Paderborn.
+He completed the apprenticeship in four years and passed the qualifying examination on August 2, 1803.

-Sertürner was the first to isolate morphine from opium.
+Sertürner worked on the isolation of morphine from opium from 1804.
 He called the isolated alkaloid "morphium" after the Greek god of dreams, Morpheus.
 He published a comprehensive paper on its isolation, crystallization, crystal structure, and pharmacological properties, which he studied first in stray dogs and then in self-experiments.
 Morphine was not only the first alkaloid to be extracted from opium, but the first ever alkaloid to be isolated from any plant.
 Thus Sertürner became the first person to isolate the active ingredient associated with a medicinal plant or herb.
 The branch of science that he originated has since become known as alkaloid chemistry.